bsass3r-vip/lily-app/README.md

-# 🦖 Recipe Allergy Checker
+# 🦖 Lily's Allergy Checker

-A retro terminal-style web app that analyzes recipes for food allergies and dietary restrictions.
+A web app that analyzes recipes for food allergies and dietary restrictions so we dont accidentally kill our Lily.

 ## Features